Common cold treatments

 There are different types of combination products available.
 Combination products usually contain a decongestant.
 Other medicines in combination products include pain relievers, antihistamines and cough suppressants.

 Always check the ingredients of cold and flu formulations so that you don’t double up on ingredients, especially paracetamol, ibuprofen or antihistamines.
 Many combination products contain a pain reliever, a decongestant and an antihistamine.
+If you take a combination product and then also take additional medicines, you risk overdosing on some types of medicines.
+For example you may take paracetamol for fever or pain, but it may also be included in cough and cold medicines, and you could easily exceed the maximum daily dose.

-Always check with your doctor or pharmacist before taking any complementary medicines – like all medicines, complementary treatments can cause side effects and interact with your other medicines.
+Always check with your doctor or pharmacist before taking any complementary medicines.
+Like all medicines, complementary treatments can cause side effects and interact with your other medicines.
 Some complementary therapies are not recommended for people with certain medical conditions.

 Vitamin C is generally considered to be safe.
 However, high doses of vitamin C can cause nausea, diarrhoea and abdominal cramps.